openvinotoolkit/openvino/docs/ops/sort/TopK_11.md

 * *stable*

   * **Description**: Specifies whether the equivalent elements should maintain their relative order from the input tensor.
-Takes effect only if the `sort` attribute is set to `value` or `index`.
+Takes effect only if the `sort` attribute is set to `value`.
   * **Range of values**: `true` of `false`
   * **Type**: `boolean`
   * **Default value**: `false`